 While the Pharisee made a point to pray loudly about his holiness, the tax collector in the story came to the Temple with a different attitude: one of humility and repentance.
 Jesus noted a clear contrast between the two, and this analogy also applies to the progressive movement.
 An important facet of progressivism is the need for its adherents to show the world — or at least Twitter — how wonderful they are.
 Indeed, it is part of the victimhood economy: When SJWs perceive that someone is being victimized, they take to social media to tell everyone what they think of the supposed atrocity.

 While the progressive left would likely disagree, it is clear that many in their ranks embrace their ideology in a way that mirrors this type of religious observance.
 But theirs is not the religiosity that is content with allowing others to live their own lives; it’s a doctrine that compels its adherents to enforce their theology on the unbelieving.
 It also happens to come in handy when you wish to silence others whose political views do not align with yours.
-Nevertheless, it is important to remember that those who oppose far-left ideas are not simply arguing against ideas — they are debunking a religion.We value your comments!
-Please weigh in on our comment section below.
+Nevertheless, it is important to remember that those who oppose far-left ideas are not simply arguing against ideas — they are debunking a religion.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com